spotipy-dev/spotipy/docs/index.rst

    - App settings
    - A Client ID, that provides a unique identifier for your app
    - A Client secret, the key will you use to authorize your Web API or SDK calls
+.. note:: If this is your first time logging in, you will need to accept a user
+         agreement.
+After accepted, this should redirect you to a new page to create your first application.

 Quick start
 -----------